-sole source aquifer-A designation granted by the U.S. Environmental Protection Agency and authorized states when groundwater from a specific aquifer supplies at least 50 percent of the drinking water for the area overlying the aquifer.
+sole-source aquifer-A designation granted by EPA and authorized states when groundwater from a specific aquifer supplies at least 50 percent of the drinking water for the area overlying the aquifer.
 Sole-source aquifers have no alternative source or combination of sources that could physically, legally, and economically supply all those who obtain their drinking water from the aquifer.
 Sole-source aquifers are protected from Federal financially-assisted activities determined to be potentially unhealthy for the aquifer.

 solid waste-1.
 In general, solid wastes are nonliquid, nonsoluble discarded materials ranging from municipal garbage to industrial wastes that contain complex and sometimes hazardous substances.
 Solid wastes include sewage sludge, agricultural refuse, demolition wastes, and mining residues.
-2. For purposes of regulation under the Resource Conservation and Recovery Act, solid waste is any garbage; refuse; sludge from a waste treatment plant, water supply treatment plant, or air pollution control facility; and other discarded material.
+2. For purposes of RCRA regulation, solid waste is any garbage; refuse; sludge from a waste treatment plant, water supply treatment plant, or air pollution control facility; and other discarded material.
 Solid waste includes solid, liquid, semisolid, or contained gaseous material resulting from industrial, commercial, mining, and agricultural operations and from community activities.
-Solid waste does not include solid or dissolved material in domestic sewage or irrigation return flows or industrial discharges which are point sources subject to permits under Section 402 of the Clean Water Act.
+Solid waste does not include solid or dissolved material in domestic sewage or irrigation return flows or industrial discharges that are point sources subject to permits under Section 402 of the Clean Water Act.
 Finally, solid waste does not include source, special nuclear, or byproduct material as defined by the Atomic Energy Act.
-A more detailed regulatory definition of solid waste can be found in 40 Code of Federal Regulations (CFR) 261.2.
+A more detailed regulatory definition of solid waste can be found in 40 CFR 261.2 and 6 NYCRR 360.
 (Also see hazardous waste and Resource Conservation and Recovery Act.)

-solidification (of high-level radioactive waste)-As used in this environmental impact statement, the process employed during 1996 to 2000 to vitrify high-level radioactive waste into glass logs by the West Valley Demonstration Project.
+solidification (of high-level radioactive waste)-As used in this EIS, the process employed from 1996 to 2000 to vitrify high-level radioactive waste into glass logs by the West Valley Demonstration Project.
 (Also see vitrification.)